4d/docs/website/translated_docs/pt/API/imapTransporterClass.md

 #### Description

-The `.numToID()` function <!-- REF #IMAPTransporterClass.numToID().Summary -->converts the sequence numbers to IMAP unique IDs for the messages in the sequential range designated by *startMsg* and *endMsg*<!-- END REF --> in the currently selected mailbox.
+The `.numToID()` function <!-- REF #imapTransporterClass.numToID().Summary -->converts the sequence numbers to IMAP unique IDs for the messages in the sequential range designated by *startMsg* and *endMsg*<!-- END REF --> in the currently selected mailbox.

 In the *startMsg* parameter, pass an integer value corresponding to the number of the first message in a sequential range.
 If you pass a negative number (*startMsg* <= 0), the first message of the mailbox will be used as the beginning of the sequence.